-178 There is no direct equivalent provision to rule 40(3) in the ERC v10.
+147 There is no direct equivalent provision to rule 40(3) in the ERC.
 However, clause 8.1(b) bullets points 3 and 4 provide that a retailer cannot require a security deposit if the retailer has not complied with clause 11.1 (which relates to payment difficulties), or if the customer has formally applied for the Utility Relief Grant and a decision on the application has not been made.
 Clause 8.1(b) bullet points 3 and 4 have been included in the new draft instrument.

-$^{^{179}}$ Rule 40(4) is substantially equivalent to clause 8.1(b) bullet point 1 of the ERC v10.
-This clause has been amended to address the Consumer Groups' submission that clauses 40(3)(c) and 40(4) appear to achieve the same outcome.
+148 Rule 40(4) is substantially equivalent to clause 8.1(b) bullet point 1 of the ERC.